erigontech/erigon/docs/evm_semantics.md

 In the substitution, we describe how the part matched by the pattern in the initial state will look like in the end state.
 Substitution can use any variables bound by the pattern.

 The guard is a boolean expression.
-It contains at least one variable bound by the pattern, and specified the condition under which the entire rule is applicable.
-If the guard evaluates to `false`, and, consequently, the rule is not applicable, there can be another rule that is.
+It contains at least one variable bound by the pattern, and specifies the condition under which the entire rule is applicable.
+If the guard evaluates to `false`, and, consequently, the rule is not applicable, there can be another rule that is applicable.
 Since EVM is deterministic by design, we expect that in a correct semantics, at most one rule is applicable in any given configuration.